13 Career Change CV Examples [& Templates]

 Use Keywords to Get Noticed

 For instance, if the job advert lists leadership, management, and organisational requirements, ensure that your CV shows you leading teams, managing projects, and organising events from your past roles.
-You would also be safe to use industry-specific terms depending on the field in which you want to find a new job.
+You would also be safe to use industry-specific words depending on the field in which you want to find a new job.

 Resume profile

-Craft a summary statement
+Create a summary statement

 Plus sign